Italy Heaven's destination guide to Rome

 Di Fronte A

 Via della Croce, 38 (near the Spanish Steps).
 A popular restaurant with a youthful, international atmosphere and art hanging on the walls.
-The menu is extensive and varied - our favourite is the Pizza della Casa with cheese and truffle.
+The menu is extensive and varied – my favourite is the pizza della casa with cheese and truffle.

 Le Pain Quotidien